afieldi/2018-Riot-API-Challenge/README.md

 ## Website
 ![Image of Angular Logo](https://angular.io/assets/images/logos/angularjs/AngularJS-Shield.svg)

-Keeping in line with the TypeScript theme, Angular 7 was used to create the web portal for PROJECT_NAME_HERE.
+Keeping in line with the TypeScript theme, Angular 7 was used to create the web portal for Insert Mission Here.
 We both wanted to use Angular in particular for this project as neither of us had extensive experience with Single-Page Websites and they seemed extremely powerful.
 Using Angular’s powerful templating engine and dynamic http calls made the entire development process much easier.

 ## Issues
 Throughout this development process we encountered many issues while developing our web applications.
 One of the main issues was communication.
 To ease the integration of our many components we used HTTP methods to communicate.
 While this was easy at first it became much more difficult near the end of the project when more data needed to be passed quickly.
+It was a major problem when we were trying to determine when someone disconnected from our application as if it is force closed there is no time to send a closing HTTP request.
 If we were to do a project like this we would used sockets to communicate between our Client and our Management Server.

-Another issue that we encountered
+Another issue that we encountered was recording mission progress.
+Because each mission needs to be updated individually with different code multiple implementations would need to be used.
+This is quite time consuming even for the small number of missions that we created for the purpose of the project.
+At the moment we are unsure of how to fix this in the future while maintaining diversity in the types missions.

 # Future Plans
 Unfortunately there are likely not to be many future for this project in its’ entirety.
 To display missions we had to setup a proxy that intercepts and alters mission data before it gets to your client.
 While allowed for this API Challenge, this is not acceptable for a publicly distributed application.
 Due to this there it is likely that even if we continue this project, it will be in a different form.